oVirt/ovirt-site/source/sdk/python-sdk.html.md

 ![](2.jpg "2.jpg")

-### Querying collection with oVirt search engine query & custom constraint
+### Querying a collection using the oVirt search engine query and custom constraints:

 ![](3.jpg "3.jpg")